joakimk/toniq/README.md

 * [x] Consider renaming this since it's very hard to differentiate between exqueue and exq in spoken language
 * [x] Make the tests reliable.
 * [x] Readable error message when redis isn't present
+* [x] If the JobRunner crashes, restore jobs somehow.
+Possibly use the failover feature.
+* [x] If mark_as_finish/failed fails.
+Do something appropriate. (any sub-system crash will use failover to get jobs back)
 * [x] Safe failover of jobs
   * [ ] Consider starting toniq differently in tests to better isolate unit tests
 * [ ] Figure out if exredis can be supervised, maybe by wrapping it in a supervised worker